Google Tells Us About Ways to Rewrite Search Queries using synonyms

 Search for the word “automobile” at Google, and the search engine might rewrite your search to include results for the word “car” as well since it is a synonym of the word automobile.
 Accidentally misspell the word “automobile,” and Google might automatically correct your spelling error and search for “automobile.”

 Follow that up with a search for the word “driving.”
 Google could expand your query by using a process called stemming from looking at the root of the word (drive-) and adding common endings to it to come up with and include in the search.
 Those would be such words as “driving,” and “driver.”

 This kind of query expansion becomes aimed at providing searchers with better search results.
 But, this method of expanding queries might not happen yet (though it sometimes appears to be for spelling corrections at least), and it might not happen in all searches.

-Typical approaches to query expansion include:
+Typical approaches to rewrite search queries include:

-- Stemming of words,
+- Stemming of words

-- Correction of spelling errors, and;
+- Correction of spelling errors

 A couple of white papers from Google and a newly published patent application explore some of the ways that Google might use machine translation to find synonyms for words to expand the search terms that you might use.

-One challenge to those methods is when a word has multiple potential synonyms, with widely varying meanings.
+One challenge to those methods is when a word has multiple potential synonyms with widely varying meanings.
 For example, in the query “How to ship a box,” the word “ship” could have synonyms such as “boat” and “send.”